maneeshsriram/Tic-tac-Toe-game/README.md

 A simple tic-tac-toe game built with ReactJS and styled using flexbox.
+Either clone or download directly, open terminal, hit npm start and enjoy the game.